mighty-gerbils/gerbil-persist/README.md

 ## Copyright and License

-Copyright 2020-2024 MuKn Inc. All rights reserved.
+Copyright 2020-2024 MuKn Inc All rights reserved.
 Gerbil-Persist is distributed under the Apache License, version 2.0.
 See the file [LICENSE](LICENSE).